Sexual violence and gay, lesbian, bisexual, trans, intersex, and queer communities

 Documenting the violence experienced by GLBTIQ communities is an important step towards acknowledging the harm caused by this violence, ensuring that adequate and appropriate support services are provided (Duke & Davidson, 2009), and ultimately, preventing violence.
 There remains, however, only limited research on sexual violence in or against GLBTIQ communities.

-- explores the key barriers to disclosing and reporting experiences of sexual violence; and
+- Explores the key barriers to disclosing and reporting experiences of sexual violence.

 There is, of course, a great deal of diversity within each of these communities, and a wide variety of terms and language is used to describe biological sex, gender, sexuality and sexual practice.
 While this Resource Sheet strives to recognise this complexity and diversity, due to its brevity a list of resources and further reading is available at the end of this sheet.
 Further, it is important to note that there is a complex relationship between biological sex, sexuality and gender identity.
 This complexity is not necessarily well encapsulated in simplistic or essentialist labels or categories of behaviour (Grant, Mottet, Tanis, Harrison, Herman, & Keisling, 2011).
 There can also be a difference between GLBTIQ individuals public and private persona - not everybody is "out" or openly identifies as belonging to the GLBTIQ communities.